Do NOT See It All

 the clubbings and summer cafe at Volksgarten, and the excellent space of the Palmenhaus Orangery bar and restaurant.

-The Ringstrasse lines up dozens of elegant state buildings, museums, luxury hotels and national institutions, such as the Vienna State Opera, the Parliament, Vienna City Hall, and the University of Vienna.
-The boulevard girds the old town, and is a great starting point for sightseeing in Vienna.
+The Ringstrasse lines up dozens of elegant state buildings, museums, luxury hotels and national institutions, such as the State Opera, the Parliament, City Hall, and the University of Vienna.
+The boulevard girds the old town, and is a great starting point for sightseeing.

 Access a guide and map of Ringstrasse Vienna.

 The Stephansdom (St. Stephen's Cathedral) is Austria's symbol of national identity.
-You will eventually come across it during your trip as it is at the epicenter of Vienna's old town.
-The more than 900 year old gothic cathedral has a firm place in the history of Vienna, and in today's life.
+You will eventually come across it during your trip as it is at the epicenter of the old town.
+The more than 900 year old gothic cathedral has a firm place in local history, and in today's life.
 I like it best when classic concerts are performed there.

 For an overview of what to see and do at St. Stephen's, go to Stephansdom.